March 21, 2023

 How cargo weight affects EV range

-Range anxiety - the fear that an electric vehicle (EV) will run out of charge before reaching its destination - is a common reason cited by fleets for operating EVs conservatively or not deploying them at all.
-EV range is influenced by several factors - temperature, terrain, traffic conditions, cargo weight, driving efficiency, etc. In our last article, we explored the effects that temperature can have on EV fleet operations.
-In this article, we will dig deeper into the effects that cargo weight can have on range, what that means for fleets, and how they can manage it.
+Range anxiety—the fear that an electric vehicle (EV) will run out of charge before reaching its destination—is a common reason cited by fleets for operating EVs conservatively or not deploying them at all.
+EV range is influenced by several factors: temperature, terrain, traffic conditions, cargo weight, driving efficiency, etc. We've covered how temperature affects EV fleet operations elsewhere.
+Here we focus on cargo weight: how much it actually moves the range needle, what that means for fleets, and how to manage it.

 What is the effect of cargo weight on range?